8.6 Developing entrepreneurial skills through culture

 Support for youth entrepreneurship in the cultural field is implemented in the Italian legal system both through specific measures as well as general tools to support youth entrepreneurship, self-employment and start-ups (See 3.9).

-Regarding youth cultural entrepreneurship, activities relating to the tourism-cultural supply chain (understood as activities aimed at valorising and enjoying the cultural, environmental and landscape heritage and improving services) are eligible.
+Regarding youth cultural entrepreneurship, activities relating to the touristic-cultural supply chain (understood as activities aimed at valorising and enjoying the cultural, environmental and landscape heritage and improving services) are eligible.

-The promotion and development of entrepreneurial potential through participation in cultural activities in the Italian system have received impetus from the National Digital School Plan.
-This is a policy document adopted by the then MIUR (now ME - Ministry of Education) in implementation of Law 13 July 2015, no. 107 (so-called “La Buona Scuola”) and aimed at defining an overall innovation strategy for the Italian school (See 6.8).
+The promotion and development of entrepreneurial potential through participation in cultural activities in the Italian system have received impetus from the already mentioned National Digital School Plan.
+This is a policy document adopted by the then MIUR (now Ministry of Education and Merit) in implementation of Law 13 July 2015, no. 107 (so-called “La Buona Scuola”) and aimed at defining an overall innovation strategy for the Italian school (See 6.8).
 The multi-year plan (2014-2020) provided for the implementation of the 35 points in which it was divided.
 Among the objectives of the plan, there were some that aimed at the acquisition for students of the skills necessary to carry out their school curriculum and oriented towards the development of entrepreneurial skills useful even at a later time, outside the school environment.
-The Plan included: the promotion of creativity, entrepreneurship and leadership of the students for the valorisation of the key competences of the school curricula; the involvement of students as a lever to digitize businesses; the valorisation of the relationship between school and work; the promotion of careers in the field of “STEAM” (Science, Technology, Engineering, Arts & Maths).
-To achieve these objectives, various “actions” were identified that focus on entrepreneurship and the development of digital careers: among these, there are the action dedicated to a curriculum for digital entrepreneurship and the action dedicated to the development of a Digital Career Plan.

 Regarding formal university-based learning, there are courses with a vocation for cultural entrepreneurship.
 The three-year Bachelor’s degree reflects this vocation with courses in cultural heritage, the figurative arts, music, entertainment and fashion, the sciences of tourism, education and training and the social sciences and communication.